 Not ready to book a tour?
 Find out if an Eiffel Tower tour is worth it.

 Cafe de l’Homme

 €€€€ | Outdoor Seating | Upscale

 You could say this upscale bistro is more about the view than the food but many would say it’s about both.
-Just across the river located on Place de Trocadéro this treat would definitely impress that special someone.
-Be sure to reserve a table with a view in advance or you will only see part of the experience.
+Just across the river located on Place de Trocadéro, this treat would definitely impress that special someone.
+Be sure to reserve a table with a view in advance or you will only get part of the experience.

 €€€ | Steakhouse | Upscale

 Enjoy a cut of meat?
-This institution has earned the most prized awards in France for the preparation of pâté and foie gras among other dishes.
-This is a special meal so make reservations and come hungry.
+This institution has earned the most prized awards in France for the preparation of pâté and foie gras, among other dishes.
+Their tasting menus are artfully presented.
+This is a special meal, so make reservations and come hungry.